Queer Appalachia

-Queer Appalachia (also known as the Queer Appalachian Project) began as a zine founded by Gina Mamone for the Appalachian region and the South at large, and transitioned into a larger project allegedly focusing collaboratively on mutual aid.
+Queer Appalachia (also known as the Queer Appalachian Project) began as a zine founded by Gina Mamone for the Appalachian region and the South at large, and transitioned into a larger project focusing collaboratively on mutual aid.
 Established in 2016 after the deaths of Bryn Kelly and Amanda Arkansassy Harris, Queer Appalachia distributes its art, writing, and other work through an Instagram account and a publication called Electric Dirt.
 According to the magazine Esquire, the collective "seeks to unify the queer people of Appalachia by capturing the variety of races, abilities, genders, religions, and addiction statuses of an area that is largely believed to be straight and white".

 Origins

 Originally from a small town on the West Virginia / Ohio border in rural Appalachia, HIV-positive transgender artist, writer, and musician Bryn Kelly became a zine enthusiast as a teenager.
 At age 17 she published her first zine, Granny Witch Squares, which focused on the connections between the AIDS Quilt and Appalachian folk art.
 She moved to Brooklyn to become a professional artist and activist, which gave her the opportunity to travel around the United States and interact with like minded individuals, including fellow Appalachians who chose to relocate.

 Kelly had a vision for a zine project created by Appalachians that would encompass art, folklore, popular culture, politics, intersectionality, accessibility issues, erotica and pornography from the perspectives of queer, poor, and Black Appalachians.
 She had communicated this vision to Bluefield, West Virginia native Gina Mamone at the LGBTQ Center at Marshall University in Huntington, West Virginia where Kelly had found safe space after running away from home as a teen.
 In 2016, Kelly died by suicide.
 Mamone organized the collective and the Electric Dirt zine to deal with their grief, bring Kelly's vision to life, and to raise funds and organize political advocacy events for poor, queer, and Black Appalachians in crisis.

 Amanda Arkansassy Harris was a Bay Area-based photographer who grew up in a small town in Arkansas.
 Much of her work sought to dispel negative stereotypes about the South and rural areas, including an exhibit she co-curated for the 2015 National Queer Arts Festival titled Y’all Come Back: Stories of Queer Southern Migration.
 She and Kelly were good friends, and Harris died less than a year after Kelly.
 Queer Appalachia's Electric Dirt zine was founded in part to honor Kelly and Harris.